 One of the hardest parts about living abroad is being away from family.
 So I was fortunate to recently share my father’s visit to Ireland for the 2nd summer in a row.
 He’s 85 and thankfully in good enough health to still make trips across the Atlantic from Florida.
 I’m very grateful for the wonderful 3 weeks we just shared exploring new things in Dublin, the nearby coast and a few other places.
 But equally great was just sharing the little moments like catching up over dinner every night.
-My Dad’s visit also coincided with the Obama’s visit to the island so we were both interested to see all the hoopla surrounding that as well.
+My Dad’s visit also coincided with the Obama’s visit to the island, so we were both interested to see all the hoopla surrounding that as well.

 Bell and I still haven’t driven in Ireland.
 We’ve been fortunate to have a few friends visit who have been happy to rent a car themselves and we’ve shared in the cost.
-But being my father’s 2nd visit, I felt ready to finally take the plunge and drive myself.
-Unfortunately my Dad did not feel like taking this dive.
-He had the same reservations I had for driving on the west coast- aside from driving on the left side, the coastal roads are extremely narrow and rainy conditions can add to the challenge.
-So we opted to explore by other means once again.
+But being my father’s second visit, I felt ready to finally take the plunge and drive myself.
+Unfortunately, my Dad didn’t feel like going that route.

-We spent a night at the Travelodge, a good cheap option for 3 people sharing a room in several locations in Ireland as the couch pulls out into a little bed in all their rooms.
+We spent a night at the Travelodge, a good cheap option for three people sharing a room in several locations in Ireland as the couch pulls out into a little bed in all their rooms.
 We couldn’t do better for 45 euros.
 The intention was that we would wake up early on Father’s Day and take a bus tour to see the famed Copper Coast Geological Park.

 We arrived late and did not see any glassware being made but we had a wonderful chat with a fantastic porcelain sculptor named Sharon Fleming who told us of her adventures hiking the famous 800 km Camino de Santiago trail in northern Spain.
 She also told us the best places to eat and drink in town.
 After a good pub dinner we headed to the oldest pub in Waterford, T & H Doolan’s, to listen to Irish music.
 Sinead O’ Connor started her career in this pub and it’s a must stop for a drink in town.
 Try a locally brewed Metalman pale ale if you like this style of beer as it’s a good one.